Creating Your First Resolver Instance

 Step 4: Test DID Resolution

-- On the instance details page, select the Diagnose tab
+- On the instance details page, select the Tester tab

 - You’ll see a test form with a sample DID already entered